- Starting school

 The types of schools you can send your child to include:

-- Academies - these are state schools that are governed by trusts rather than the local authority.
+- Academies are state schools that are governed by trusts rather than the local authority.
 These schools have the freedom to determine their own policies on admissions, the curriculum, school hours, term dates and staff pay.
 They receive their funding directly from the government.

 Transitions and changing schools